Corey Feldman: 1980–1989: Early years and breakthrough

-Teen years

 Feldman became known as a teen idol in the 1980s.
 During the mid-to-late 1980s, he "was known for being one of the most popular teen pin-ups in the world".
-He was featured in several consecutive high-grossing movies during this period; those movies included Friday the 13th: The Final Chapter (1984), Gremlins (1984), The Goonies (1985), and Stand By Me (1986) as Teddy Duchamp, the latter alongside River Phoenix, Wil Wheaton, and Jerry O'Connell.
+He was featured in several consecutive high-grossing movies during this period; those movies included Friday the 13th: The Final Chapter (1984), Gremlins (1984), Friday the 13th: A New Beginning (1985), The Goonies (1985), and Stand By Me (1986) as Teddy Duchamp, the latter alongside River Phoenix, Wil Wheaton, and Jerry O'Connell.
 In 1987, Feldman appeared with Corey Haim in The Lost Boys, in which he played Edgar Frog, a role he reprised in two direct-to-video sequels years later, Lost Boys: The Tribe (2008) and Lost Boys: The Thirst (2010).
 The Lost Boys marked the first onscreen pairing of Feldman and Haim, who became known as "The Two Coreys".
 The pair went on to star in a string of films, including License to Drive (1988) and Dream a Little Dream (1989).
 Feldman also voiced the character of Donatello in the original live action Teenage Mutant Ninja Turtles movie.